testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     ![Select User Settings from the Account menu.](media/databricks-user-settings.png 'User Settings menu')

-11. On the User Settings page, select Generate New Token, enter "Power BI Desktop" in the comment, and select Generate.
+11. On the User Settings page, select **Generate New Token**, enter "Power BI Desktop" in the comment, and select Generate.

     ![Enter Power BI Desktop as the comment then select Generate.](media/databricks-generate-token.png 'Generate New Token')